SereneSyntax04/python-for-devops/boto3Lambda.md

 - Pay only for:
   - Number of requests
   - Execution time (duration in ms)

-## 2. What Problem Does Lambda Solve?
-AWS Lambda removes the need for server management by automatically scaling code execution on demand, making it cost-efficient and ideal for event-driven or unpredictable workloads.
+- AWS Lambda removes the need for server management by automatically scaling code execution on demand, making it cost-efficient and ideal for event-driven or unpredictable workloads.

-## 3. Compute Models: EC2 vs Lambda
+## 2. Compute Models: EC2 vs Lambda

 | Feature          | **EC2 (Traditional Compute)**                       | **Lambda (Serverless Compute)**         |
 |------------------|------------------------------------------------------|------------------------------------------|